mike-treadway/k8s-webhook/README.md

 * Edit the file and set the following value as container image: `internal/newrelic-webhook-injector`.
 * Make sure that `imagePullPolicy: Always` is not present in the file (otherwise, the image won't be pulled).

+#### Configuring Horizontal Pod Autoscaler

+If you have defined a HPA for a pod that will be monitored with New Relic Infrastructure Agent, you will have to take into account the New Relic sidecar resources requests when defining the auto scaling threshold.
+This is because the resources requests are set on the container level while the auto scaling threshold is set on pod.

+The New Relic sidecar will have defined by default values for CPU and memory resources requests:
+ * `cpu: "100m"`
+ * `memory: "64Mi"`

+You should take those values into account when defining the auto scaling target threshold.

+`new_target = Floor(old_target * limit / (limit + sidecar_limit)]`

+e.g.

+*  You have defined a container CPU limit of `1000m` and a pod `targetCPUUtilizationPercentage` of `90%` You should adjust the `targetCPUUtilizationPercentage` to: Floor(90 * 1000 / 1100)) = `81%`

 ### Run

 Run `skaffold run`.
 This will build a docker image, build the webhook server inside it, and finally deploy the webhook server to your Minikube and use the Kubernetes API server to sign its TLS certificate ([see section about certificates](#3-install-the-certificates)).